 Joongsub Kim, PhD, RA, AIA, AICP is an associate professor on the faculty of the College of Architecture and Design (CoAD) at Lawrence Technological University (LTU).
 He also serves as a design and planning consultant for organizations in both Korea and Michigan.
-He has a joint graduate architecture and planning degree from the Massachusetts Institute of Technology and a PhD in architecture from the University of Michigan-Ann Arbor.
-He has received a number of awards and grants including a 1999 Lincoln Institute of Land Policy Doctoral Dissertation Research Fellowship; a 2003 Architecture for Social Justice Award sponsored by the Adaptive Environments Center, Boston, and the National Endowment for the Arts; a 2003–2004 Association of Collegiate Schools of Architecture (ACSA)/American Institute of Architecture Students New Faculty Teaching Award; a 2006 International Architectural Education Competition Award (First Prize); a 2006 Boston Society of Architects National Research Grants award; a 2006–2007 ACSA Collaborative Practice Award citation; a 2008 Graham Foundation Advanced Studies in the Fine Arts Research Grants Award; several grants and awards from the American Architectural Foundation, Washington DC; a 2008 Mary E. and Richard E. Marburger Distinguished Achievement Award: The Champion for Institutional Excellence and Preeminence from LTU; the inaugural Michael Brill Grant Award in Urban Communication and Environmental Design, sponsored by the Urban Communication Foundation and the Environmental Design Research Association; a 2011-2012 NCARB (National Council of Architectural Registration Boards ) Grant Award for the Integration of Practice and Education in the Academy; and a 2012 AIA Michigan President’s Award.
-He coordinates the CoAD’s The Detroit Studio, a community outreach program that is physically located in the New Center area of Detroit.
+He has a joint graduate architecture and planning degree from the Massachusetts Institute of Technology and a PhD in architecture from the University of Michigan, Ann Arbor.
+Dr. Kim has received a number of awards and grants including a 1999 Lincoln Institute of Land Policy National Doctoral Dissertation Research Fellowship; a 2003 Architecture for Social Justice Award sponsored by the Adaptive Environments Center, Boston, and the National Endowment for the Arts; and a 2003–2004 Association of Collegiate Schools of Architecture (ACSA)/American Institute of Architecture Students (AIAS) National New Faculty Teaching Award.
+Other awards Professor Kim has received since 2006 include a 2006 International Architectural Education Competition Award (First Prize and Publication Award) sponsored by Open House International Journal, UK; a 2006 Boston Society of Architects National Research Grants award; a 2006–2007 ACSA Collaborative Practice Award Citation; a 2008 Graham Foundation Advanced Studies in the Fine Arts Research Grants Award; 2006, 2007, 2008, 2009, & 2012 awards from the American Architectural Foundation, Washington DC; a 2008 Mary E. and Richard E. Marburger Distinguished Achievement Award - The Champion for Institutional Excellence and Preeminence from Lawrence Technological University; the inaugural Michael Brill Grant Award in Urban Communication and Environmental Design, sponsored by the Urban Communication Foundation and the Environmental Design Research Association; and a 2011 NCARB (National Council of Architectural Registration Boards ) National Grant Award for the Integration of Practice and Education in the Academy.
+In 2012, Professor Kim received a 2012 AIA Michigan President’s Award for “outstanding contributions to the advancement of the built environment by an influential architect.”